All dressed up with nowhere to go

-VENICE - Mother's Day might be a little different this year, but florists want you to know that you can still send mom that bouquet of flowers.
+Mother’s Day might be a little different this year, but florists want you to know you can still send mom that brighten mom’s day with a beautiful bouquet of flowers.

-The $100 million industry had sales drop by 80% to 90% the first weekend of quarantine since Florida Gov. Ron DeSantis issued the stay-at-home order in early April.

 A majority of the losses come from a lack of orders from churches and nursing homes, which typically order on a weekly basis, according to Robert Tucker, executive director of Florida State’s Florists’ Association.